Blue-Latios/FRStuff/README.md

-# wishlist-generator
+# FR Stuff
-Attempt at making BBCode for Wishlist
+what it says, for Flight Rising purposes